FrameNetBrasil/gsoc2021_qualia/README.md

 - Extract data from BabelNet
 - Juxtapose extracted data with FN-Br LUs and generate relation candidates
-- Manually review generated candidates (some noise is to be expected)
+- Manually review generated candidates (since some noise is to be expected)

 Approved candidates can be subsequently integrated into FN-Br, although this integration is not a part of the project.